mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Level of Maturity:
 : prototype

-Coverage:
-: The library supports sending and receiving RTP and RTCP packets using QUIC streams and QUIC DATAGRAMs and multiplexing using flow identifiers.
+Coverage: : The library supports sending and receiving RTP and RTCP packets using QUIC streams and QUIC DATAGRAMs, and supports multiplexing using flow identifiers.
 Applications using the library are responsible for appropriate signaling, setting up QUIC connections, and managing RTP sessions.
-Applications have to choose whether to send RTP and RTCP packets over streams or DATAGRAMs, and applications also have control over the QUIC and RTP congestion controllers in use since they control the QUIC connection setup and can thus configure the QUIC stack they use to their preferences.
+Applications choose whether to send RTP and RTCP packets over streams or DATAGRAMs, and applications also have control over the QUIC and RTP congestion controllers in use since they control the QUIC connection setup and can thus configure the QUIC stack they use to their preferences.

 Version Compatibility:
 : The library implements {{?I-D.draft-ietf-avtcore-rtp-over-quic-10}}.